 Using a jigsaw (you could use a scroll saw too), cut along those pencil lines!
 Once you’ve got that shape cut out, sand it smooth.
 I used my RYOBI random orbital sander and started with 80 grit and made my way to 220 grit.
 You want it super smooth!

-Since I wanted this bad boy to be personalized with their last name, I designed a little some’m some’m and cut it out of vinyl using my Silhouette to use as a stencil!
+Since I wanted this wine and stemware rack to be personalized with their last name, I designed a little some’m some’m and cut it out of vinyl using my Silhouette to use as a stencil!
+If you don’t have a Silhouette or Cricut, and/or just don’t want to mess with figuring this part out, you can order a vinyl decal from my friend Dana!
+She can customize it any way you want!

 Weed off the part of the vinyl that you will want to be stained wood, and leave the parts that you want left unstained.
-Then slap on some transfer paper and take off the backing!
+Then slap on some transfer paper and take the backing off.
+It’s like a giant sticker!

 It didn’t occur to me to take pics of the staining process… most likely because I was really concentrating.
 So I’ll just tell you… with gloves on, I wrapped a cotton cloth around my finger and dipped the very tip of my finger into the stain, wiping off the excess on the side of the can.
 Then I just lightly wiped the stain onto the wood, being sure that most of the stain was used up before I took to those vinyl edges.
 You want the LEAST amount of stain as humanly possible on your cloth when you hit those edges.
-Then peel off the vinyl!
+Then peel off the vinyl from your wine and stemware rack!

 As you can see, my lines aren’t perfect.
 But unless you put your face right up to it… you can’t tell!
-I love this weathered gray stain, but I wouldn’t go with a shade any lighter than this, lest you don’t have enough contrast between the stained and unstained wood.
+I love this weathered gray stain, but I wouldn’t go with a shade any lighter than this… otherwise you don’t have enough contrast between the stained and unstained wood.
 You want to be able to read it!

-Next cut a piece of wood the same width as your ‘back board’ (for me it was 9”) with a depth that will is slightly larger than the wine glasses (I bought mine at Walmart) that you’re using (enough so they won’t clank together when hung).
+Cut a piece of wood the same width as your ‘back board’ (for me it was 9”) with a depth that will is slightly larger than the wine glasses that you’re using (enough so they won’t clank together when hung).
 Mine ended up being about 4” depth.

-I stained it to match, and glued/screwed it into place.
+Stain this section to match the rest of the wine and stemware rack, and glue/screw it into place.
 I glued in a little wedge underneath for additional support.
 And so that it would look like a person.

 - Find the ‘male’ side of your snap, and find the size that is closest on your leather punch.